Bagrada Bug, Painted Bug, Bagrada Hilaris (Burmeister) (Insecta: Hemiptera: Pentatomidae)

 Ladybird beetles (Family: Coccinellidae) are similar in appearance due to the coloration of the adults.
 The body of the adult ladybird beetle is also noticeably wider and rounder than the bagrada bug.

-The early nymphs of two predatory stink bugs found in Florida, the spined soldier bug (Podisus maculiventris), and the Florida predatory stink bug (Euthyrhynchus floridanus), closely resemble the nymphs of bagrada bugs.
-These two predatory stink bugs should be fairly easily distinguished from the bagrada bug because the predatory stink bugs are larger, and have a stout and robust rostrum as opposed to the long, slender rostrum associated with herbivorous stink bugs.
+The early nymphs of two predatory stink bugs found in Florida, the spined soldier bug (Podisus maculiventris Say), and the Florida predatory stink bug, Euthyrhynchus floridanus, (L.), closely resemble the nymphs of bagrada bugs.
+These two predatory stink bugs should be fairly easily distinguished from the bagrada bug because the predatory stink bugs are larger and have a stout and robust rostrum as opposed to the long, slender rostrum associated with herbivorous stink bugs.

 Typical of plant feeding stink bugs, bagrada bugs cause physical damage through piercing-sucking mouthparts.
 The cotyledon stage of direct-seeded plants in the field is the most susceptible stage to feeding damage; however, a high preference for the four-leaf-stage of broccoli plants has been observed in laboratory trials (Huang et al. 2014b).
 Short periods of infestation during the early stage of plant development results in loss of total leaf area and a reduction in chlorophyll content, which may be part of a feeding-induced stress response (Huang et al. 2014a).
 The insects feed on both surfaces of the leaves, and presumably inject saliva to aid in breaking down the inner leaf tissue (Palumbo and Natwick 2010).

 Insect management for crucifer crops is an important and relevant area for Florida agriculture.
-It is not yet known if current pest management practices in Florida's crucifer crop production will provide adequate control of bagrada bugs; however, extensive information on crucifer insect pest management is available.
+It is not yet known if current pest management practices in Florida's crucifer crop production will provide adequate control for bagrada bugs.

 Action threshold levels are defined as the levels of pest population at which control should be implemented to avoid significant crop damage.
 The action threshold levels for the bagrada bug are not yet established; however, based on preliminary field trials, plant damage and crop losses were reduced when contact insecticides were applied when populations exceeded one adult per three row feet of seedlings or transplants (Reed et al. 2013).